• Skip to primary navigation

 How to make your own Flaxseed meal

-Simply add flaxseeds into your blender/ food processor and let it run for +/- 30 seconds!
-After 30 seconds use a spatula to scrape the sides and bottom of your blender to thoroughly mix the flaxseeds and blend for an additional 30 seconds.
+Simply add flaxseeds into your blender or food processor and let it run for about 15 seconds!
+Use a spatula to scrape the sides down a bit to be sure all the flaxseeds are breaking down.

-Depending on the quantity you process, you may need to scrape the sides of the blender several times, scraping every 30 seconds or so and checking to see if any whole seeds remain.
-If so, blend for another 30 seconds and check again.
+Depending on the quantity you process, you may need to scrape the sides of the blender several times, scraping every 10 seconds or so and checking to see if any whole seeds remain.

 Put whole flaxseeds into a blender to make your own flaxmeal!

-We prefer using flaxseed meal over whole flaxseeds in most vegan or keto flaxseed recipes for several reasons:
+We prefer using flaxseed meal over whole flaxseeds in flaxseed recipes for several reasons:

 • Flaxseed meal has stronger gelling properties than whole flaxseeds!
 Flax meal is a more powerful thickener.